infobloxopen/bloxone-go-client/dns_config/docs/GlobalAPI.md

 package main

 import (
 	"context"
 	"fmt"
 	"os"

-    openapiclient "github.com/infobloxopen/bloxone-go-client"
+	dns_config "github.com/infobloxopen/bloxone-go-client/dns_config"
 )

 func main() {
 	id := "id_example" // string | An application specific resource identity of a resource fields := "fields_example" // string |   A collection of response resources can be transformed by specifying a set of JSON tags to be returned.
 For a “flat” resource, the tag name is straightforward.
 If field selection is allowed on non-flat hierarchical resources, the service should implement a qualified naming scheme such as dot-qualification to reference data down the hierarchy.
 If a resource does not have the specified tag, the tag does not appear in the output resource.
 Specify this parameter as a comma-separated list of JSON tag names.         (optional)

-    configuration := openapiclient.NewConfiguration()
-    apiClient := openapiclient.NewAPIClient(configuration)
+	apiClient := dns_config.NewAPIClient()
 	resp, r, err := apiClient.GlobalAPI.GlobalRead2(context.Background(), id).Fields(fields).Execute()
 	if err != nil {
 		fmt.Fprintf(os.Stderr, "Error when calling `GlobalAPI.GlobalRead2``: %v\n", err)
 		fmt.Fprintf(os.Stderr, "Full HTTP response: %v\n", r)
 	}
 	// response from `GlobalRead2`: ConfigReadGlobalResponse
 	fmt.Fprintf(os.Stdout, "Response from `GlobalAPI.GlobalRead2`: %v\n", resp)
 }
 ```